My rating: 4 of 5 stars

 My mother was the Queen of Peace.
 But I am not that sort of Queen.

 This sequel to Ash Princess was worth the wait.
 I’ve always loved political fantasies since they typically have enough intrigue to keep the pages flipping.
-With that in mind, Lady Smoke gave me the reading experience that I expected.
+Lady Smoke gave me the reading experience that I expected.
 Even though I didn’t completely recall everything that happened in the first book, I didn’t have a hard time getting back into Theo’s dysfunctional world.

 Although the romantic/political drama was very familiar, I was too engaged to feel bored or jaded.
 Theo and her friends were always on edge, especially around the king of Sta’ Crivera.
 Their alliance was shaky, so he could sell them out to the Kaiser if he thought that helping them was becoming inconvenient.
 Moreover, there was a malevolent force in the palace.
 If Theo didn’t manage to find it, she would have to give up on procuring a powerful husband.
 I loved the irony of her situation.
 She had outsmarted the Kaiser only to face a similarly cunning enemy.